-- (A) Prior to the operation of any elevator equipment, which has undergone an alteration or major repair and prior to the issuance of a new operating certificate, the elevator equipment shall be inspected by a licensed inspector.
+(A) Prior to the operation of any elevator equipment, which has undergone an alteration or major repair and prior to the issuance of a new operating certificate, the elevator equipment shall be inspected by a licensed inspector.
 Testing must be performed in accordance with these rules and regulations.
-The testing must be witnessed by a licensed inspector. - (B) An inspection report shall be filed with the department or its authorized representative, installing contractor and the owner, operator, lessee or agent of either, by the licensed inspector within ten (10) days after completion of the inspection.
+The testing must be witnessed by a licensed inspector.

+(B) An inspection report shall be filed with the department or its authorized representative, installing contractor and the owner, operator, lessee or agent of either, by the licensed inspector within ten (10) days after completion of the inspection.
 The inspection report shall be on a form furnished and approved by the department or its authorized representative.
 It shall indicate whether the elevator equipment was installed in accordance with the plans and specifications approved by the department or its authorized representative and meets the requirements of these rules and regulations.

-(4) Operating Certificate for Alterations.
-Prior to operating any altered elevator equipment, an operating certificate must be obtained in accordance with 11 CSR 40-5.100 as listed herein.

-AUTHORITY: section 701.355, RSMo 2000.
+(4) Operating Certificate for Alterations, Repairs, Replacement and Maintenance.
+Prior to operating, any altered elevator equipment an operating certificate must be obtained in accordance with 11 CSR 40-5.100 as listed herein.
+AUTHORITY: section 701.355, RSMo 1994.
 Original rule filed Aug.
 26, 1998, effective July 1, 1999.
-Amended: Filed Dec.
-16, 2002, effective June 30, 2003.
-Amended: Filed Dec.
-4, 2006, effective May 30, 2007.